wu-hongjun/AnimKit/README.md

 I cannot believe Maya/Ae/Pr does not have a way to do this

 *Search on Internet for solutions*
 *Thirty minutes later*

 Me: F**k this I'll write my own

+*This happens too many times*

+Me: Ok might just make all my fixes into a shelf collection
 ```

 #### Developer: [Hongjun Wu](https://hongjunwu.com/)